ash-project/ash/documentation/tutorials/get-started.md

 Creating and using changesets manually can be verbose, and they all look very similar.
 Luckily, Ash has your back and can generate these for you using Code Interfaces!

-Check out the {{link:ash:guide:Code Interface}} to derive things like `Helpdesk.Support.Ticket.assign!(representative.id)`
+Check out the [Code Interface Guide](/documentation/topics/code-interface.md) to derive things like `Helpdesk.Support.Ticket.assign!(representative.id)`

 #### Persist your data

-See {{link:ash_postgres:guide:Get Started With Postgres|AshPostgres}} to see how to back your resources with Postgres.
+See [The AshPostgres getting started guide](https://hexdocs.pm/ash_postgres/get-started-with-postgres.html) to see how to back your resources with Postgres.
 This is highly recommended, as the Postgres data layer provides tons of advanced capabilities.

 #### Add an API

-Check out the {{link:ash_json_api:library|AshJsonApi}} and {{link:ash_graphql:library|AshGraphql}} extensions to effortlessly build APIs around your resources
+Check out the `AshJsonApi` and `AshGraphql` extensions to effortlessly build APIs around your resources

 #### Authorize access and work with users

-See the {{link:ash:guide:Policies}} guide for information on how to authorize access to your resources using actors and policies.
+See the [Policies guide](/documentation/topics/policies.md) for information on how to authorize access to your resources using actors and policies.